govex/COVID-19/data_tables/vaccine_data/us_data/readme.md

 - readme.md: This file.
 Description of contents and list of data sources

 ## Data source for updates after 9/21/2022
-Currently, the only data source for all US vaccine data are the Centers for Disease Control and Prevention (CDC) which update on a weekly basis.
-Further information about this source is available here:
+As of Sept.
+21, 2022, the only source of U.S. vaccine data will be the U.S. Centers for Disease Control and Prevention (CDC), which updates weekly.
 - CDC Vaccine Tracker: https://covid.cdc.gov/covid-data-tracker/#vaccinations

 ## Data sources for updates before 9/21/2022